KenyaChauche/subreddit-classification/README.md

 #### Project Summary

 In this project, we will practice two major skills.
-Collecting data by scraping a website and then building a binary predictor.
+Collecting data by via an API and then building a binary predictor.

-As we discussed in week 2, and earlier today, there are two components to starting a data science problem: the problem statement, and acquiring the data.
+As we discussed earlier in the course, there are two components to starting a data science problem: the problem statement, and acquiring the data.

 For this article, your problem statement will be: _What characteristics of a post on Reddit are most predictive of the overall interaction on a thread (as measured by number of comments)?_